Department of the Army

 All individuals who respond with scoping comments will be included in future mailings.
 Others may be added to the mailing by making a written request by email to the address above.
 All comments will be summarized, addressed, and used to inform the St. Augustine Back Bay Coastal Storm Risk Management Feasibility Study.

-If you have any questions, please contact Mr. Darren Pecora at 904-232-2286 or via email at Darren.J.Pecora@usace.army.mil.
+If you have questions, please contact Mr. Darren Pecora at 904-232-2286 or via email at Darren.J.Pecora@usace.army.mil.
 Thank you for your assistance.

 Gretchen S. Ehlinger, Ph.D.